Five Things Meme

 It was interesting because I actually felt no direct pressure to post any sort of response.
 And given my general distaste for these types of things, and the fact that I have had blogs die quicker than most Hollywood marriages, I am somewhat surprised that I actually want to.
 However, for some reason, I actually feel that this might be a valuable introspection exercise and perhaps I along with others may learn something interesting about what makes Aimee, well Aimee.

-1. Between the ages of five and eleven, I attended at least five different elementary schools.
+- Between the ages of five and eleven, I attended at least five different elementary schools.
 Its pretty sad, because I can't even name all of them, and I actually think that I might be leaving one out...

 Most would assume that I had a parent in the military, and that we were forced to move around a lot.
 And yes, my dad was in the Air Force, but he and my mom had divorced when I was extremely young.
 In fact, I actually don't have any memory of them ever being together.
 The very first person I can remember being in my mom's life was my then step-father Reid, and he worked either as a bartender/maitre d' in fine dining restaurants or in the mortgage business.
 So honestly, I have no clue what triggered the constant need to relocate, because it surely wasn't my parents' jobs.
-Regardless the reason, I really think that having to frequently make new friends helped shape the gregarious person that I am today.
+Regardless the reason, I really think that having to frequently make new friends helped shape the gregarious person that I am today. - I might get the lame card for this one, but given my recent history with reading and magazines, most wouldn't believe that I used to be an extremely avid reader.

 Its funny because I have always been compelled to buy books...As a child I eagerly awaited the newest book order sheets, and I'm guessing that on average bought 3 or more items each time.
 For whatever reason, I spent a fair amount of time in my room in my early years.
 I had pretty much everything I needed; toys, music, TV, video games and of course my expansive collection of books.
 At dinner time, my mom would have to call to me multiple times because I would be so engrossed in the book of the moment that I didn't want to put it down.
 I can remember many times reading a single book in just two or three days.
 I kept up this kind of pace, devouring books, for probably 5 or so years.